How to ‘leave no trace’ on your next visit to a national park

 4. Don’t take anything from a national park

-This is why they invented smartphones – you can capture amazing footage and videos in national parks, so the only thing you need to fill while you’re there is your memory card.
+You can capture amazing footage and videos in national parks, so the only thing you need to fill while you’re there is your memory card.
 Keep your pockets empty, don’t take any of the natural wildlife or habitat out of the park.

 5. If nature calls, do the right thing